spinnaker/spinnaker.github.io/reference/artifacts-with-artifactsrewrite/types/maven-artifact/index.md

 ### In a pipeline stage

-When configuring a "Deploy" stage, you can use a Maven artifact as an application artifact.
+When configuring a Deploy stage, you can use a Maven artifact as an application artifact.

 {%
   include